RoRoche/OpaqueUrlApi/README.md

 ## Outcome

-This is a way to deal with these security concerns.
-Hiding endpoints URL this way is a first step to protect your API from some basic attacks.
+Hiding endpoints URL this way is a first step to protect your API from basic attacks.
+But it's not a silver bullet.
 Using pure OOP, I keep things small (single responsibility), cohesive and reusable.

 The source code is available [here](https://github.com/RoRoche/OpaqueUrlApi).

+## Thanks

+- [Adam Bertrand](https://github.com/Hydragyrum) for reviewing and challenging
+- [Matthieu Poignant](https://github.com/DarwinOnLine) for discussing the idea

 ## References